kickstartcoding/react-mern-prototyping-starter/mongodb_atlas_guide.md

 2. Click the green button `Add Your Current IP Address`

-3. Click the green button `Add IP Address`
+3. Click the green button `Add IP Address` (Or, better yet, click on "Allow access from anywhere (0.0.0.0/0)" so it will work for every IP)

 **Recommended:** Add `0.0.0.0/0` in addition / instead of your current IP address.
 This will whitelist ALL IP addresses.
 (Less secure, but more